auto-lib/auto-example-threejs/readme.md

 ## reloading

-what's great about `vite` is any changes to the source (either `index.html` or the code in `main.js`, which isn't being used currently) will update the browser automatically - instant feedback.
+what's great about `vite` is any changes to the source (either `index.html` or the code in `main.js`) will update the browser automatically - instant feedback.